 European Commission chief unveils new team amid mounting challenges

-The new EU executive team faces challenges including wars in Gaza and Ukraine, migration, climate change, and economic competitiveness.
+Von der Leyen’s new EU executive team faces challenges including wars in Gaza and Ukraine, migration, climate change, and economic competitiveness.

 President Ursula von der Leyen has presented a long-awaited list of nominees to make up the next European Commission.